pyOpenSci/pyopensci.github.io/_posts/2023-05-20-introduction-juanita.md

 layout: single
 title: "🎶 My Journey Through Scientific Python: The Lyrics 🎶 "
-excerpt: "Hi there, I'm Juanita.
-I recently joined pyOpenSci as a community lead to help with community building and outreach and this blogpost tells the story of how I got here. "
+excerpt: "Juanita Gomez recently joined pyOpenSci as a community lead to help with community building and outreach.
+Learn more about Juanita's path to becoming a leader in community management in the scientific Python ecosystem. "
-author: "Juanita Gomez"
 author: "Juanita Gomez"
 permalink: /blog/journey-through-scientific-python.html
 header: